-Tekken 8 release date?
+What is the Tekken 8 release date?

-During The Game Awards, a new trailer revealed several story beats and showed some of the returning characters.
-However, it looks like we’ll be waiting a while for news on the release date.
-Series creator Katsuhiro Harada confirmed that the game is being built from scratch in Unreal Engine 5, with no Tekken 7 assets being reused.
+In addition, series creator Katsuhiro Harada confirmed that the game is being built from scratch in Unreal Engine 5, with no Tekken 7 assets being reused.

 - Jin Kazama